curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 Will I benefit personally? yes, but for virtuous reasons.
 And so will the religious leaders that follow me - equally pious, I'm sure.

+"Ok audience.
+Time for a dialogue.
+Let's chat about this."

+An avatar slowly forms in front of him.
+Every one of his millions of current audience members forms a pixel in 3d space.
+The face the avatar wears is the average of the audience.
+The clothes the avatar wears is the average of the style of the audience.
+It starts rather bland and average, simple and beautiful.
+No clear gender but maybe slightly male, as his audience is around 55% men at the moment.
+The embodiment of his audience is ready to talk.

+Question polls go up.
+The first question gets a surge of votes.
+The avatar shifts to embody the average of the question proponents, minus the average of the question opponents.
+It's distinctly male and younger than before.

+"Have you ever tried a different fruit durian your lunch break?"

+*Chuckles* "Very funny.
+Yeah, I'm not a big fan of durian.
+My heart belongs to pomegranates, you know?
+Pomegranates soak up most of my fruity love.
+Ok guys, how about a serious question now, eh?"

+The avatar shifts again, now slightly female.
+A mix of very young and very old, missing middle ages.
+Unfashionable style and funny-looking face with a mix of wrinkles and soft dimples.
+Blissful naivety rings through.

+"Why do you think religion is so bad?"

-Wow, religion is such a powerful tool for humankind.
-So beautiful, that it can operate with such force and give people such fulfillment.
-I hope we point our religions in the right direction.
-I'm confident that we do, I'm confident that we will - humankind is very intelligent, very adaptable.
-I wonder if this religion passes through the great filters...
+No way man, everyone knows religion is such a powerful tool for humankind.
+It's so beautiful.
+It makes us so productive and gives us such fulfillment.
+We all know that we just have to point our religions in the right direction.
+Humankind is very intelligent, very adaptable, so we got this figured out now.

-The ten commandments of worthy ideas (the Great Filters):

-*** boundaries instead of spectra? ***
+Did you know that religion used to be a bad word!?
+Yeah, people used to associate religions with putting blind trust in an idea.
+Crazy, right?
+That's like, obviously bad religion.
+It's like getting stuck on a spaceship that only has astronaut candy to eat, so the people living there start to associate "food" with that astronaut sugar garbage.
+Religion is clearly so much more, but yeah, you have to make sure to work with the right ones.
+People get addicted to that sugar high garbage, and other people resenting what that bad food does to people, so you gotta teach all of them, hey man, there's food out there that's not so terrible.
+You gotta eat to sustain yourself, but don't deep into the garbage, yeah?
+We had to put education and rules into society so people didn't get addicted to that bad shit.
+You know, the ten commandments of worthy ideas.

+The avatar shifts to mixed gender.
+The face and demeanour commands respect, the intonation of the voice demands respect.

+"Do you think your religion passes the ten commandments of worthy ideas?
+And how do you think it falls on the ten spectra of worthy ideas?"

+"Ooof.
+Hard-hitting."

+What are the ten commandments of worth ideas again?
+They're the Great Filters, right?
+Or are the ten spectra the Great Filters.
+I can't remember, anyways.
+The ten commandments of worthy ideas are...

 1. A worthy idea does not put blind trust in any idea, including this one.
 2. A worthy idea does not consume excessive resources.
 3. A worthy idea fosters technological advancement and young ideas.
 4. A worthy idea takes iterative care when applying change.
-5. A worthy idea favours coexistence over destruction.
+5. A worthy idea seeks to become a simplifying force in complex environments.
-6. A worthy idea favours diversity over monoculture.
-7. A worthy idea favours predictability over unpredictability
+6.
-8. A worthy idea grows love.
+7. A worthy idea grows love.
-9. A worthy idea provides happiness.
+8. A worthy idea provides happiness.
-10. A worthy idea honours the elder ideas that necessitated it.
+9. A worthy idea honours the elder ideas that necessitated it.

-makes complex systems simpler - seeks to be a simplifying force in complex environments growth over stagnation look at all the spectrums in philosophy.
-10 spectrums + 10 commandments?

-My pomegranates follows all the commandments except #2 and #6.
-It doesn't foster diversity.
-It needs all people to eat the same thing for lunch, and doesn't allow for others.
-It doesn't help other ideas survive, either.
+Yeah, I think I crossed the line when we go to education and government institutions and stuff.
+That's when you're starting to get into the institutionalized blind trust territory.
+Also, pomegranates aren't really pushing technology or youth forward.

+And let's look at the ten spectra of worthy ideas now...

+tolerance over intolerance
+diversity over monoculture
+coexistence over destruction
+predictability over unpredictability
+growth over maintenance

 Its value does not outweigh its infringements on the Great Filters.
 What does that make it?
 Unworthy.
 Suboptimal.
 It can continue existing, but it will not grow and become celebrated.

----

-this feels a bit too heavy, beating dead horse.
-Keep it lighter.

-But anyone can believe in pomegranates for lunch *and* another purpose, right?
-Maybe they'll clash a bit sometimes, but that's ok.
-So we can have multiple purposes.
+And that's all folks.
+Thanks for joining me on that adventure.
+Such a solid one.